 During the autumn and winter this harbour can hold hundreds of Gulls, both in the air and loafing on the rocks just north of the harbour entrance.
 It is well worth taking some time to check the flock for northern gulls.

-Some Notable Records for Dun Laoghaire and Bulloch
+Some Notable Bird Records at Dun Laoghaire and Bulloch

 Scandinavian Rock Pipit